WELCOME TO THE HACKING THE RED CIRCLE PODCAST

 FIND US ON ALL MAJOR PODCAST NETWORKS

 You can find us in any Podcast Application by using the Search feature and look for Hacking The Red Circle.
 Or click one of the icons below.

 About the Show

-Hacking the Red Circle is a podcast created for and about TEDx Organizers and the TEDx Universe.
-It showcases the many talents required to produce a world class event worthy of the TEDx brand.
-If you’re thinking of producing a TEDx or have been involved with one and want to learn more, this is the show for you.
-If you’ve been involved with a TEDx event and are now stepping into a leadership role, you’ll enjoy our guest’s unique perspective of what it takes to be successful.
+Hacking the Red Circle was a podcast created for and about TEDx Organizers and the TEDx Universe.
+It showcased the many talents required to produce a world-class event worthy of the TEDx brand.
+So, if you're thinking of producing a TEDx or have been involved with one and want to learn more, this is the show for you.
+Also, if you've been involved with a TEDx event and are now stepping into a leadership role, you'll enjoy our guest's unique perspective of success.

-We interview Organizers before and after their events, talk to them about what makes the event specific to their locale as well as what particular talents they bring to the organization.
-Some are great at managing, curating, building partnerships, rallying the volunteers and creating compelling user experiences.
-We bring it all to you, in their voice.
+We interviewed organizers before and after their events and talked to them about what makes the event specific to their locale and what particular talents they bring to the organization.
+Some are great at managing, curating, building partnerships, rallying volunteers, and creating compelling user experiences.
+We bring it all to you in their voice.

-We interview TEDx Speakers and those who provide services to the TEDx ecosystem, to talk about their experience with TEDx.
+We interviewed TEDx Speakers and those who provide services to the TEDx ecosystem to talk about their experience with TEDx.
 Seeing the event from their point of view is often illuminating.
-Seeing TEDx from the outside in provides a unique perspective not usually heard.
+In addition, seeing TEDx from the outside provides a unique perspective that is only sometimes heard.

 Mark Sylvester is the Executive Producer of TEDxSantaBarbara.
-He has been attending TED for over 20 years and started producing his own TEDx in 2010, originally called TEDxAmericanRiviera.
-He’s worked with many Organizers, helping them navigate through the hundreds of decisions necessary to create a world-class event.
+He has been attending TED for over 28 years and started producing his own TEDx in 2010, called initially TEDxAmericanRiviera.
+He's worked with many Organizers, helping them navigate through the hundreds of decisions necessary to create a world-class event.
 He currently produces a bi-weekly Salon called Making Waves: Conversations with Influencers and Disruptors.

 Hacking the Red Circle is an independent production and is not affiliated with the TED organization.